daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 > **Note:** Some of the Git commands we will use are only available since Git 2.23, so make sure your if your Git is at least this version.

-You can launch many windows programs from the Bash terminal, e.g. to launch VS Code that we installed previously, you would type in `code`, let's use this to check the version of vscode that we installed:
+You can launch many windows programs from the terminal, e.g. to launch VS Code that we installed previously, you would type in `code`, let's use this to check the version of vscode that we installed:

 ```
 code --version